ltrujello/ltrujello.github.io/docs/posts/ibm_model_1.md

     p(\mathbf{e} | \mathbf{f}) = p(e_1, \dots, e_n | f_1, \dots, f_m)
 \]

-If we had such a model, then we could perform a search over a space of possible English words to maximize the probabilistic model.
+If we had such a model, then we could perform a search over a space of possible English words to maximize the probabilistic model (which, is a whole other problem on its own that we won't get into).
 This would lead to our proposed English translation of a given French sentence.

 Defining this model is a very hard.
 Suppose for a moment we switch to Spanish (because I know Spanish better than French).